 Why do I need to extend my lease?

 A lease is a diminishing asset.
 As the lease term reduces the value of the lease reduces.
-Ultimately your flat may become difficult or impossible to sell or re-mortgage or diminish in its market value.
+It is important and your right to ask to extend your lease.
+Ultimately your commercial property may become difficult or impossible to sell or re-mortgage or diminish in its market value if the lease term is short.
 You should at all times be familiar with the length of term left on your lease.
 The longer you leave it to extend your lease the more expensive it may become.
-Consider, very carefully, the length left on the lease of any flat you are purchasing and ask questions of your advisors about extending the lease BEFORE you exchange contracts.
+Consider, very carefully, the length left of the lease of any property that you are purchasing and ask questions of your advisors about extending the lease BEFORE you exchange contracts.
 If you are considering selling your flat, take EARLY ADVICE before you want or need to sell.
+Our team of leasehold enfranchisement and commercial property experts are always on hand to provide expert advice.
 A purchaser may require you to extend the lease before they are willing to exchange contracts.

 For leases that have less than 80 years to run on the term, marriage value is payable to the landlord as part of the premium.
 Marriage value increases that premium.
 If your lease is approaching this milestone you should seek advice URGENTLY.